RYJramefison/wechall/level 0.md

 ```ssh
 ls
 ```
-Read the contents of README.md to see the password
+Read the contents of README.md to obtain the password
 ```ssh
 cat README.md
 ```